christosgalano/kql-template-repo/CODE_OF_CONDUCT.md

 ## Acknowledgment

 We appreciate your commitment to creating a positive and inclusive community.
-By contributing to the KQL Template Repository project, you are helping us maintain a welcoming environment for everyone.
+By contributing to the sKaleQL project, you are helping us maintain a welcoming environment for everyone.

 Thank you for your cooperation and understanding.